CloseClose

 Healthy Diet

 In order to remain healthy, our body must receive ample nutrition.
-Eating a diet filled with fresh fruits and vegetables, lean proteins and healthy fats can help prevent and destroy free radicals in the body.
-Free radicals and oxidative stress destroy healthy cells and causes mutations in the body.
-This can increase your risk of developing a number of illnesses, including cancer.
+Eating a diet filled with fresh fruits and vegetables, lean proteins, and healthy fats can help prevent and destroy free radicals in the body.
+Free radicals and oxidative stress destroy healthy cells and cause mutations in the body.
+This can increase your risk of developing several illnesses, including cancer.
 Couple a healthy diet with a multivitamin and mineral supplement to help ensure your body is getting the nutrition it needs.

 Diagnostic Testing

-There are a number of tests that can catch lumps in the breast before they turn into cancer.
+There are several tests that can catch lumps in the breast before they turn into cancer.
 Talk with your physician to learn how to perform monthly self-exams of your breasts.
 If you notice any changes in your breasts, contact your physician immediately.
 Additionally, annual breast exams by your physician will help catch lumps early.
-These coupled with diagnostic tools, such as ultrasounds and mammograms can catch changes in the breast.
+These, coupled with diagnostic tools such as ultrasounds and mammograms, can see changes in the breast.
 Early prevention is the key to beating breast cancer.

 Toxin Exposure

 Although some risk factors, such as heredity, cannot be changed, there are numerous ways that you can help lower your risk of developing breast cancer.
-A healthy diet, moderate exercise and diagnostic testing can help lower your risk of breast cancer.
-Additionally, avoid smoking, maintaining a healthy weight and limiting toxin exposure are effective ways to decrease your risk.
+A healthy diet, moderate exercise, and diagnostic testing can help reduce your risk of breast cancer.
+Additionally, avoiding smoking, maintaining a healthy weight, and limiting toxin exposure effectively decrease your risk.

 Leave a comment